Abu-Sesay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays the content of /etc/passwd
+script that displays the content of /etc/passwd and /etc/hosts